University of South Florida: Graduation

 The first USF Commencement ceremony was held in 1963 where 325 degrees were conferred.
 Now, the school awards over 13,000 degrees each year.
 Commencement ceremonies are held three times a year at the end of the Fall, Spring, and Summer semesters.
 Spring ceremonies are generally the largest, with five separate ceremonies held each semester.
-Commencement ceremonies are held in the USF Sun Dome.
+Commencement ceremonies are held in the Yuengling Center.
 Since 2013, graduate's names have been announced by Associate Athletic Director Jim Louk, who is known for being the "Voice of the Bulls" as the radio announcer for USF football and basketball games.

 Libraries

 The USF Tampa Library is the largest and most comprehensive library in the USF System.
-In addition to providing students access to more than 2 million academic journals, databases, and books, the seven-story USF Tampa library offers tutoring and writing services, laptops, a career resource center, and Course Reserves and reservable group study rooms.
+In addition to providing students access to more than 2 million academic journals, databases, and books, the seven-story USF Tampa library offers tutoring and writing services, laptops, a career resource center, Course Reserves, and reservable group study rooms.
 The USF Tampa Library also houses several Special and Digital Collections, including literature, oral histories, photographs, artifacts, and the university archives.
-In 2012, the USF Tampa Library opened the Science, Math and Research Technology (SMART) Lab, a hands-on learning space which includes more than 300 computer work stations.
+In 2012, the USF Tampa Library opened the Science, Math, and Research Technology (SMART) Lab: a hands-on learning space which includes more than 300 computer work stations.
 In 2013, USF students successfully protested to keep the library open 24 hours a day/5 days a week during the Fall and Spring semesters for current students, faculty and staff who possess a valid USF ID card.
 In 2017, renovations were completed on the 5th floor to bring 400 individual study spaces with personal lamps, electrical outlets, and USB ports for device charging, and provided new group study rooms with white boards.

-In addition to the Tampa library, the USF Libraries system includes two regional library spaces and USF Health Libraries.
+In addition to the Tampa library, the USF Libraries system includes two regional library spaces and the USF Health Libraries.
 The regional library spaces are the Nelson Poynter Memorial Library, located on the USF St. Petersburg campus, and the Information Commons Hub located on the USF Sarasota-Manatee campus.

-USF Health Libraries serve the USF Health community, with two locations, the Hinks and Elaine Shimberg Health Sciences Library, located on the USF Tampa campus and the Florida Blue Health Knowledge Exchange, located at the USF Health campus in downtown Tampa.
+USF Health Libraries serve the USF Health community, with two locations, the Hinks and Elaine Shimberg Health Sciences Library located on the USF Tampa campus, and the Florida Blue Health Knowledge Exchange, located at the USF Health campus in downtown Tampa.
 Beyond providing support to USF students, staff, and faculty, the libraries welcome members of the public who are doing health and medical-related research of their own.